I have a confession to make. I have eaten roadkill.

 It started back in the 1970s when I was a semi-starving college student.
 A pheasant made the mistake of attacking my truck’s grill while I was making some time along a rural road.
 I wanted the feathers for tying flies, but when I picked up the still-warm bird I remember thinking, “Why not?”
 Over the years my thing for fresh roadkill continued as a sort of one-man underground movement against wasting perfectly good protein, even though doing so was against at least a bazillion laws and regulations designed to protect me — and, as I found out, many others like me — from myself.

 My, how times have changed.
-Today at least 14 states have laws related to roadkill, including those that let motorists keep animals they hit, though some pertain only to deer or bears, according to an informal survey for The Associated Press by the National Conference of State Legislatures.
+Today, at least 14 states have laws related to roadkill, including those that let motorists keep animals they hit, though some pertain only to deer or bears, according to an informal survey for The Associated Press by the National Conference of State Legislatures.
 One example can be found in Illinois, where a 2011 law legalizes the retrieval of roadkill.
 The measure broadened the options under a state law that already let people collect deer killed by vehicles.
-The new law does stipulate that carcasses may only be salvaged if the animal is in season, to prevent people from poaching them the rest of the year and claiming they were roadkill.
+The law stipulates that carcasses may only be salvaged if the animal is in season to prevent people from poaching them the rest of the year and claiming they were roadkill.
 And people without the proper license are out of luck.

 In 2013, the Montana legislature passed a bill that allows for the salvage of deer, elk, moose and antelope killed as a result of a collision with a motor vehicle.
 To possess salvaged wildlife a person must obtain a salvage permit, which you have 24 hours to apply for.
 Permits are available at no cost, either through law enforcement officers on the scene of collisions or online.
 A year after the law passed, the state had issued 865 permits for roadkill salvage.